o3de/o3de.org/content/docs/user-guide/gems/reference/aws/aws-client-auth/_index.md

 This Gem has the following key features:

-* User management on Cognito user pool users.
+* User management on Amazon Cognito user pool users.

-  * Email sign up
+  * Sign up with email confirmation.
-  * Phone sign up
+  * Sign up with phone confirmation.
-  * Enable MFA
+  * Enable multi-factor authentication (MFA).
-  * Forgot Password
+  * Handle forgotten password.

-* Ways to authenticate with various authentication providers.
+* Authentication methods for the supported authentication providers.

-  * Sign in using username and password in Cognito user pool (IDP).
+  * Sign in using username and password in Amazon Cognito user pool (IDP).
-  * MFA sign in using OAuth password flow in Cognito user pool.
+  * MFA sign in using OAuth password flow in Amazon Cognito user pool.
   * MFA sign in using OAuth device flow in Login with Amazon.
   * MFA sign in using OAuth device flow in Google.
   * Provider pattern to add implementations for custom authentication providers.